FUTURE LIVES

 댑스마일라

-Australian artist duo, DABSMYLA, work together to share design and artistic energy.
-While studying illustration at university, the artists met each other and began working together, sharing their ideas to broaden their artistic perspectives.
+Australian artist duo DABSMYLA work together to share design and artistic energy.
+While studying illustration at university, the artists met and began working together, sharing their ideas to broaden their creative perspectives.
 DABSMYLA grew up heavily influenced by graffiti over the decade from the mid-1980s.
-Artists who continued graffiti work on city walls expanded their artistic world by freely crossing between large murals and canvas works.
-In 2009, DABSMYLA moved to Los Angeles, the U.S., where "warm weather, palm trees, and delicious donuts" are located, and is active on art scene around the world today.
-DABSMYLA develops their work by organizing the experiences they had together onto a single space with various characters and stories.
-They describe their work as a 'balance of sweetness and sourness'.
+Artists who continued graffiti on city walls expanded their artistic world by freely crossing between large murals and canvas works.
+In 2009, DABSMYLA moved to Los Angeles, where "warm weather, palm trees, and delicious donuts" are located, and is active on the art scene worldwide today.
+DABSMYLA developed their work by organizing their experiences into a single space with various characters and stories.
+They describe their work as a 'balance of sweetness and sourness.'
 The different personalities of the two artists complement each other and develop into harmonious styles.
-Things and characters in the work, the location and colors of each object, and the way in which the view is created are the factors that make their work special.
-Various characters and objects hidden like treasure hunts in the dense screen of flowers and trees invite viewers to keep looking.
-DABSMYLA creates a background like a movie set and arranges objects, where objects are zoomed in and out like a camera, creating an effect of creating tension and connectivity in the work.
-Furthermore, the overall space is implemented in a panoramic manner, in which DABSYMYLA’s fantastical forests and landscapes surround us.
-At the same time, ultra-small characters and ingenious objects are created to catch our eye.
-DABSMYLA creates a new narrative that interconnects huge landscapes and small objects through various points of view, composition, and a wide range of colors, creating an immersive and dynamic space where audiences and paintings become one.
+Things and characters in the work, the location and colors of each object, and how the view is created are the factors that make their work exceptional.
+Various characters and objects, like treasure hunts, are hidden on the dense screen of flowers and trees, inviting viewers to keep looking.
+DABSMYLA creates a background like a movie set and arranges objects, where objects are zoomed in and out like a camera, creating tension and connectivity in the work.